Overcoming Rejection: Proven Ways to Really Thrive in the Modern Job Market

 • Maybe your CV didn’t stand out in the pile of hundreds or even thousands of applicants.

-Sometimes, it’s simply bad timing—the hiring manager could be on holiday, or someone was having an off day when they reviewed your application.
+The hiring manager could be on holiday.
+Someone could also have an off day when they review your application.

 The reasons are numerous, often unpredictable, and sometimes completely out of your control.